Daniel Adam Roberts

 My full name is very common, but nevertheless I tend to go only by Dan Roberts—which I never publish under and which unfortunately (by logical necessity) is even more common.

-I also organize an online journal club hep-ai for discussions of machine learning and AI papers from a theoretical physicist’s perspective.
-Please email me if you’re interested in joining!
+I also organized an online journal club hep-ai for discussions of machine learning and AI papers from a theoretical physicist’s perspective.

 Some of my work focuses on what happens when something falls into a black hole (in anti-de Sitter space).
 The black hole will very quickly scramble (but not destroy) the information.
 Black holes are thermal systems, and this is actually a manifestation of the well-known butterfly effect.
 We can try to think about this process in terms of its computational complexity, or we can study it as a distinguishing feature of quantum chaos.